-SPEECH – Bill C-58 – Access to Information
+SPEECH – Bill C-58: Liberal Access To Information Falls Short

 Mr. Speaker, I am pleased to rise to speak to Bill C-58, which seeks to address the important issue of transparency in government and Canadians’ access to information.